dplamenov/facebook/README.md

 # facebook
-- Create with laravel framework.
+- Create social media similar to <a href="https://facebook.com">facebook</a> with laravel framework.